mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 ***
-This Guide has been updated to 1.4.
-If you need to view the old 1.3 version of this wiki page, click [here](https://github.com/tModLoader/tModLoader/wiki/Basic-Tile/166add9cb77cce9848277575dc9c4f925ecfb69e)
+This Guide has been updated to 1.4.4.
+If you need to view the old 1.3 version of this wiki page, click [here](https://github.com/tModLoader/tModLoader/wiki/Basic-Tile/166add9cb77cce9848277575dc9c4f925ecfb69e).
+The 1.4 version can be found [here](https://github.com/tModLoader/tModLoader/wiki/Basic-Tile/9223cb4451dbe651c893589d95da583913098eba)
 ***

 # Basic Tile